Head and Neck Cancer

 Head and neck cancers are malignant tumors that affect the neck, throat, sinuses, nose, or mouth.

 These cancers can arise from the glands in your head and neck, from the cells in your sinuses, or other tissues in the area.
-However, the most common head and neck cancers are squamous cell carcinomas, which arise from the thin layers of cells that line the inside of your mouth, throat, and larynx (voice box).
+However, the most common head and neck cancers are squamous cell carcinomas, which arise from the thin layers of cells that line the inside of your mouth, throat, nose, and larynx (voice box).

 Head and Neck Cancer Symptoms